Yatzy

 Yatzy is a dice game similar to Yacht and Yahtzee.
 It is related to the Latin American game Generala and the English game of poker dice.
 Yatzy is most popular in the Nordic countries.

 Gameplay

 Yatzy can be played solitaire or by any number of players.
 Players take turns rolling five dice.
 After each roll, the player chooses which dice to keep, and which to reroll.
 A player may reroll some or all of the dice up to two times on a turn.
 The player must put a score or zero into a score box each turn.
 The game ends when all score boxes are used.
 The player with the highest total score wins the game.

+The maximum score is 374 (5 on the Ones, 10 on the Twos, 15 on the Threes, 20 on the Fours, 25 on the Fives, 30 on the Sixes, the 50 point bonus, 12 on the One Pair, 22 on the Two Pairs, 18 on the Three of a Kind, 24 on the Four of a Kind, 15 on the Small Straight, 20 on the Large Straight, 28 on the Full House, 30 on the Chance, and 50 on the Yatzy).